Glasgow University Muslim Students Association: Annual Interfaith Dinner

-The GUMSA Annual Interfaith Dinner has grown in repute in recent years, attracting hundreds of students of all faiths and none to a free three-course meal.
+The GUMSA Annual Interfaith Dinner had grown in repute in recent years, attracting hundreds of students of all faiths and none to a free three-course meal.
 In 2017, the dinner attracted Glasgow University Rector and prominent human rights lawyer Aamer Anwar as a keynote speaker.
-The dinner has helped developed bonds and has been praised for its role in interfaith dialogue on campus.
+The dinner had helped developed bonds and has been praised for its role in interfaith dialogue on campus.
+Unfortunately, as of 2023, the Interfaith dinner has been discontinued.
+Despite enormous success in obtaining funding through the 'GUMSA Card'/'Halal Card', the free dinner became impractical for GUMSA to host due to rising costs.

 Islam Awareness Week flag

 A picture showing 51 of the 98 hats knitted for GUMSA as part of 'believe and do good' campaign in 2017.
 The hats were donated to local hospital wards where they were needed for newborns.

 In 2017 for the first time the University flew the GUMSA flag as a tribute to the celebrations taking place during Islam Awareness week.

 Believe and Do Good Month

 In the month of February GUMSA participates in a national campaign in collaboration with FOSIS and Muslim Association of Britain which instructs its members to partake in activities that help the community and in general 'do good' based on the Quranic verse "Except those who Believe and Do Good Righteous Deeds.
 Theirs is a never ending reward" - Quran [95:6].
 Previous activities have included graveyard clean ups and community blood donations.
 A particularly popular activity was the donation of knitted hats to a local hospital ward for newborns in 2018.